INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 - How to approach the full problem (the full value chain)
 - Acquiring more/better data is often more important than using fancy models
-- Challenges to put it in production
-    - Define put in production
+- Putting in production: when the model is used routinely
     - Technical debt (simpler models are easier to maintain, require less compute power)
     - Drifts of the data distribution (require monitoring)